doctrine/DoctrineMongoDBBundle/Resources/doc/index.rst

 The `MongoDB`_ Object Document Mapper (ODM) is much like the Doctrine2 ORM in its philosophy and how it works.
-In other words, like the `Doctrine2 ORM`_, with the Doctrine ODM, you deal only with plain PHP objects, which are then persisted transparently to and from MongoDB.
+In other words, like the `Doctrine2 ORM`_, with the MongoDB ODM, you deal only with plain PHP objects, which are then persisted transparently to and from MongoDB.

 .. tip::